hitYangfei/node-mysql-libmysqlclient/README.markdown

 `mysql_config` is used to determine the paths to the library and header files.
 To install these dependencies, execute the commands below for the OS you're running.

+My os is CentOS 6.5.
+If u `yum install mysl` on CentOS 6.5 , the version of libmysqlclient will be 5.1.73 , then will compile fail 。
+So I just yum remove the mysql-devel ,and move some files of MySQL native, then compile success.
+Version of MySQL is 5.6.12. basedir=/usr/local/mysql
+Copy bin/mysql_config & my_print_defaults to /usr/bin or build soft link (ln -s source des).<br>
+After than u mush `export LD_LIBRARY_PATH=/usr/local/mysql/lib/:$LD_LIBRARY_PATH` to make sure the modules can find it.

 For CentOS:

     #> yum install mysql-devel

-    My os is CentOS 6.5.
-If u `yum install mysl` on CentOS 6.5 , the version of libmysqlclient will be 5.1.73 , then will compile fail 。 <br>
-    So I just yum remove the mysql-devel ,and move some files of MySQL native, then compile success.<br>
-    version of MySQL is 5.6.12. basedir=/usr/local/mysql <br>
-    move bin/mysql_config & my_print_defaults to /usr/bin or build soft link (ln -s source des).<br>
-    After than u mush `export LD_LIBRARY_PATH=/usr/local/mysql/lib/:$LD_LIBRARY_PATH` to make sure the modules can find it.<br>

 For openSUSE: